 Email: jlmo at cs dot cornell dot edu

-I am a third-year PhD student in Computer Science at Cornell University.
+I am a fourth-year PhD student in Computer Science at Cornell University.
 I work on problems in machine learning and information retrieval, including music information retrieval and recommendation systems, and I am advised by Thorsten Joachims.
 Other members of my committee include Bobby Kleinberg in Computer Science and Wayne Harbert, the advisor for my PhD minor in Linguistics.

 See http://lme.joachims.org for more information about my current playlist prediciton project, as well as an interactive demo.